Introduction to Document Management Systems

 Document Management System Pricing

 Document management systems are a major capital expense.
 You can expect to pay thousands of dollars for even the most basic system.
-Just remember the economics we discussed in the Benefits section above: with a bit of cost analysis of your current paper systems, you will quickly realize the ROI potential of these systems.
+Just remember the economics we discussed in the Benefits section above; when you evaluate the cost of your current paper systems, you will quickly realize the ROI potential of these systems.

-Also, keep in mind that these systems are highly customized, so pricing will vary tremendously depending on the features and integration work you require.
+Also, keep in mind document management systems are highly customized, so pricing will vary tremendously depending on the features and integration work you require.

-For entry-level paper conversion systems, including a server and scanner and software with all the basic indexing, searching, and security features, you might be able to go as low as $3,000 for a very small setup.
-At ten users, you're more likely looking at a minimum of $6,000 and often more.
-A medium-sized installation, with web access, auditing, and workflow features, and support for 100 users will probably run $25,000 to $80,000 plus.
-Costs for enterprise-level solutions for hundreds of users can easily reach half a million dollars or more.
+Entry-level paper conversion systems, with an in-house server and including scanner and software with all the basic indexing, searching, and security features, costs around $10,000 for the initial setup.
+At 10 users, you're likely looking at just $11,000 or more.
+A medium-sized installation, with web access, auditing, and workflow features, and support for 100 users will probably run $20,000-$40,000.

 Again, these are only rough estimates of your total costs.
 Sellers will break down the pricing in much more detail: hardware, software, customer service and support, training, installation, and maintenance.